What should you know before buying stock in Mondelez International Inc. (MDLZ)

-Mondelez International Inc. (NASDAQ: MDLZ) is -8.42% lower on its value in year-to-date trading and has touched a low of $57.62 and a high of $69.47 in the current 52-week trading range.
+Mondelez International Inc. (NASDAQ: MDLZ) is -6.65% lower on its value in year-to-date trading and has touched a low of $57.62 and a high of $69.47 in the current 52-week trading range.
 The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
 Why not look at analysts view on what the future holds for the stock.
-The MDLZ stock was last observed hovering at around $61.97 in the last trading session, with the day’s loss setting it -1.24% off its average median price target of $72.50 for the next 12 months.
-It is also 23.13% off the consensus price target high of $79.00 offered by 23 analysts, but current levels are 7.71% higher than the price target low of $65.80 for the same period.
+The MDLZ stock was last observed hovering at around $61.33 in the last trading session, with the day’s gains setting it 0.57% off its average median price target of $72.50 for the next 12 months.
+It is also 21.65% off the consensus price target high of $79.00 offered by 23 analysts, but current levels are 5.93% higher than the price target low of $65.80 for the same period.

 3 Tiny Stocks Primed to Explode